tc39/proposal-weakrefs/README.md

 Unregistration is useful here to avoid holding a reference to the file past when it was already closed, to avoid closing it multiple times.
 Imagine--once the file's been closed, the same file descriptor may have been reused for something unrelated, and closing it a second time could mess up unrelated code!

-### Avoiding more memory leaks
+### Avoid memory leaks for cross-worker proxies

-Finalizers can help prevent memory leaks.
-[Comlink](https://github.com/GoogleChromeLabs/comlink) wraps a value into a proxy so that any changes to the object are mirrored across (service) workers or iframes.
-However, there's no way to tell when such an object becomes unreachable and gets garbage-collected in one of the workers/iframes in order to then clean up the corresponding object on the other side, resulting in [memory leaks](https://github.com/GoogleChromeLabs/comlink/issues/63).
-With the finalization functionality in the WeakRef proposal, objects could send a message to the other side signalling that the object is being cleaned up.
+In a browser with [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), a programmer can create a system with multiple JavaScript processes, and thus multiple isolated heaps and multiple garbage collectors.
+Developers often want to be able to address a "remote" object from some other process, for example to be able to manipulate the DOM from a worker.
+A common solution to this problem is to implement a proxy library; two examples are [Comlink](https://github.com/GoogleChromeLabs/comlink) and [via.js](https://github.com/AshleyScirra/via.js).

+In a system with proxies and processes, remote proxies need to keep local objects alive, and vice versa.
+Usually this is implemented by having each process keep a table mapping remote descriptors to each local object that has been proxied.
+However, these entries should be removed from the table when there are no more remote proxies.
+With the finalization functionality in the WeakRef proposal, libraries like via.js can [send a message when a proxy becomes collectable](https://github.com/AshleyScirra/via.js#memory-management), to inform the object's process that the object is no longer referenced remotely.
+Without finalization, via.js and other remote-proxy systems have to fall back to leaking memory, or to manual resource management.

 ## Using `WeakRef`s and `FinalizationGroup`s together